Colin Norris: Claims of innocence

-Claim of innocence

-On 4 October 2011 the BBC reported that retired Professor Vincent Marks – a leading expert on insulin poisoning – was concerned about Norris's conviction.
+On 4 October 2011, the BBC reported that retired Professor Vincent Marks – a leading expert on insulin poisoning – was concerned about Norris's conviction.
 He had been asked by the Norris family to find evidence in the case.
 He claimed the jury at Norris's trial was wrongly led to believe by experts that a cluster of hypoglycaemic episodes, among people who were not diabetic, was sinister.
 After carrying out his own studies, he said: "Looking at all the evidence, all I can say is I think Colin Norris's conviction is unsafe".
 He claimed that his own studies had shown that up to 1 in 10 of hypoglycaemia episodes in elderly people were caused naturally.
-However, according to statistical experts, severe hypoglycaemic episodes in non-diabetic patients held in minor injury wards are still a very rare occurrence, and to have five such cases in a broken bones ward in such a short space of time, of which four of the cases led to the death of the patients, was extraordinary.
-The scientific expert called by Norris's defence team himself said at trial that the five cases being present at the same place in small space of time was extraordinary.
-The chances of a 1 in 10 event happening on five occasions is only 0.001%, or 1 in 100,000.

-Prof Marks says the four patients picked out by the experts after Mrs Hall's death "were all at very high risk of developing spontaneous hypoglycaemia" because they had risk factors such as malnutrition, infection and multi-organ failure.
-However, when an individual has a hypoglycaemic attack from insulin that is produced naturally in the body, C-peptides are produced which will be detected in any blood tests.
-The analysis of tests on all of the victims in this case did not show any presence of C-peptides, indicating that the insulin was introduced into their bodies externally.
-The deaths were also all suspicious deaths, with the initial pathologist's inquest into Hall's death, for instance, concluding that there was no natural explanation for her death.
+Marks said the four patients picked out by the experts after Mrs Hall's death "were all at very high risk of developing spontaneous hypoglycaemia" because they had risk factors such as malnutrition, infection and multi-organ failure.